2018 overnight camps in Arizona and beyond

 Saguaro Camp Cedarbrook

 Grades 2-12 (separate camps for boys and girls).
-A Christian outdoor camp.
-Archery, visual arts, hiking, music, outdoor activities, religious activities, riflery.
-June 25-July 1. $440; need-based assistance and sibling discounts available.
+An interdenominational Christian outdoor camp offering archery, visual arts, hiking, music, outdoor activities, religious activities, riflery and more.
+June 24-30. $440; need-based assistance and sibling discounts available.
 ACA accredited.

 The Orme School Summer Camp